• Skip to main content

 My primary goals for the course were to:

 After a brief introduction to navigating the course, the narrator immediately engages them in solving a problem.
-As the story evolves, the learner experiences the current problem from the perspective of the CEO and his Public Relations Officer.
+As the story evolves, the learner experiences the current problem from the CEO’s perspective and Public Relations Officer’s perspective.
 I incorporated dialogue, conflict, and a sense of urgency while providing a realistic context for the learner!
 After they learn of the CEO and his company’s dilemma, problem-solving starts.
 The learner proceeds to interview key stakeholders and anyone who may or may not have a piece of the puzzle needed to identify the root cause.

 PROVIDING AN ONLINE JOURNAL